blongworth/egfc-firmware/README.md

 # EGFC GEMS Lander Firmware

-Firmware for the eelgrass flux chamber GEMS lander controller.
-The firmware controls an SRS RGA over `Serial4`, a turbopump over USB host serial, a SCALUP sonde over `Serial3`, a PWM/RPM pump, and two H-bridge-driven valves.
+Firmware for the eelgrass flux chamber lander controller.
+The firmware controls an SRS RGA, a turbopump, a SCALUP sonde, a PWM/RPM pump, and two H-bridge-driven valves.
 It logs RGA, SCALUP, valve, and pump records to the built-in SD card and can communicate with the surface over USB serial or Ethernet/UDP.

-## TODO

-* remove blocking code (RGA DAQ, turbo shutdown)
-* move user-tunable constants into a configuration file or persistent settings store
-* Field config
-* Electron Multiplier mode
-* Total Pressure
-* Autostart
-* Minimum chamber time
-* Integration with surface teensy via enet

 ## Project Layout